-• Exhibit 27 - Howard on disregarded and impacted resources in North Rainier: So the orange footprints are contributing properties within the historic district.
+• Exhibit 27 - Howard on disregarded and impacted resources in North Rainier: So the -- the orange footprints are contributing properties within the - are contributing properties within the historic district.
 You can see how they relate to the proposed upzone areas.
 The photos along the side and along the bottom are some sample photos of contributing properties within both of those up zone areas.
 So as you can see, they're smaller single family residences.
 If the proposed upzone goes through for the residential small lot, there are four subcategory designations within the residential small lot that allow for increased development.
 Those typically require a reconciliation with the neighborhood plan.
-Well, it was our understanding from earlier testimony from Mr. Steinbrueck that, uh, that requirement may go away with approval of the MHA FEIS in which case it's unknown what designation would apply to these, if they would be a residential small lots, but the force of designations it's not known which one of those would apply and how that would change the character of these urban village expansions.
+Well, it was our understanding from earlier testimony from Mr.

+Steinbrueck that that requirement may go away with approval of the MHA FEIS in which case it's unknown what sub - what designation would apply to these if they would be residential small lots.
+But the four sub designations, it's not known which one of those would apply, and how that would change the character of these urban village expansions.
 Abolins: Is it fair to say that someone considering an expansion and upzone of this area is necessarily contemplating changes in character and use of the properties?
 Howard: Yes.
+Hearing Day 1, Spencer Howard, pp. 269-270.

-• Exhibit 28 - Howard on Edge Impact To Ignored Historic District From Urban Village Expansion: So this was again looking at the decade of construction in the period of construction within the within the historic district so the proposed urban village expansion areas would take out a large swath of properties that were built between 1920 and 1929 so after the neighborhood, after the Mount Baker plat was platted in 1907, lots were sold properties, properties developed.
+- Expansion: So this was, again, looking at the decade of construction and that period of construction within the within the historic district.
+So the proposed urban village expansion areas would take out a large swath of properties that were built between 1920 and 1929.
+So after the after the neighborhood -- after the Mount Baker plat was platted in 1907, then lots were sold, properties developed.
 There were waves and patterns of growth and development.
-One element that was unique was along this outer strip was a high concentration of the 1920 to 1929 properties that were built along there so loss of those properties through development pressure would significantly change the character of that edge of historic district.
-Loss of it can also depending to the severity and degree and jeopardize the listing status of the district.

-• Howard on State Department of Archeaology and Historic Preservation Focus On Historic District Boundaries.
-The State DAHP representative "wanted to make sure that we had not lost or that the neighborhood had not suffered development changes along those outer edges that he was anticipating that we would have had less integrity along the outer edges due to development pressures in just attrition over time which it is not uncommon with residential neighborhoods commercial districts you typically kind of have the edges get chewed away and kind of worked in.
-He was very surprised to see that our level of integrity is quite high for this district and in terms of the architectural character has start properties number of properties that were designed by architects it's really quite extraordinary district."
-See also Exhibit 29: Certificate of designation of Mount Baker Park Addition "given to the friends of Mount Baker Town Center when from the governor's advisory council on historic preservation when the historic district was listed to the Washington Heritage Register."
-The historic district's nomination the the National Register of Historic Places is pending.
+One element that was unique was along this outer strip was a high concentration of the 1920 to 1929 properties that were built along there.
+So loss of those properties through development pressure would significantly change the character of that edge of the historic district.
+Loss of it can also, depending to the severity and degree, can jeopardize the listing status of the district.
+Hearing Day 1, Spencer Howard, at pp. 270-271. - Howard on State Department of Archeaology and Historic Preservation Focus On Historic District Boundaries.
+The State DAHP representative "wanted to make sure that we had not lost or that the neighborhood had not suffered development changes along those outer edges.
+That he was anticipating that we would have had less integrity along the outer edges due to development pressures and just attrition over time, which is not uncommon with residential neighborhoods, commercial districts.
+You typically kind of have the edges get chewed away and kind of worked in.
+He was very surprised to see that our level of integrity is quite high for this district and in terms of the architectural character, historic properties, number of properties that were designed by architects, it's really quite an extraordinary district."
+Id., at pp. 271 - 272.
+See also Exhibit 29: Certificate of designation of Mount Baker Park Addition "given to the Friends of Mount Baker Town Center when -- from the Governor's Advisory Council on Historic Preservation when the historic district was listed to the Washington Heritage Register."
+Id., at pp. 272 - 273.
+The historic district's nomination the National Register of Historic Places was pending at the time of the hearing.